tant2002/NetLogo-Supermarket-Queue-Model/README.md

 #### customers served count
 ![alt text](/readme-images/plot-customers-served-count.png)

-The plot shows number of customers that complete transaction within every minute of simulation.
-Data are presented in summarised form and with distinction between customers served on service (servers) and self-service (SCO-servers) checkouts.
+The plot shows number of customers that complete transaction within every hour of simulation.
+Data are presented in summarised form and with distinction between customers served on service (servers) and self-service (sco-servers) checkouts.
 #### mean queue times
 ![alt text](/readme-images/plot-mean-queue-times.png)

 The plot shows mean queue (waiting) time within every hour of simulation.
-Data are presented in summarised form and with distinction between customers served on service (servers) and self-service (SCO-servers) checkouts.
+Data are presented in summarised form and with distinction between customers served on service (servers) and self-service (sco-servers) checkouts.
 #### P(queue time > 5 )
 ![alt text](/readme-images/plot-probability.png)

 The plot shows rate of customers that need to wait in queue more than 5 minutes (ticks).
-This is only for overview.
-To calculate  probability, results from many repeated experiments need to be complete.

 ### Aggregated statistics
 #### for customers
 ![alt text](/readme-images/outputs-customers.png)

-Statistics shows 'number of customers', 'percentage of customers', 'mean queue (waiting) time', mean queue (waiting) time only for customers that need to wait and probability (rate) of customers that have to wait more than 5 minutes (ticks).
+Statistics shows 'number of customers', 'percentage of customers', 'mean queue (waiting) time', mean queue time (only for customers that need to wait) and rate of customers that have to wait more than 5 minutes (ticks).
 Data are presented for all customers and with distinction for service (servers) self-service (sco-server) checkouts.
 #### for cashiers
 ![alt text](/readme-images/outputs-cashiers.png)